 - The Research Centers in Minority Institutions (RCMI) Translational Research Network (RTRN) is developing a community-partnered approach to streamlining IRB review across its consortium of 18 RCMI grantee institutions (Hammatt et al. 2011).

-- Independent and commercial IRBs such as Western IRB, Copernicus, and Schulman offer centralized IRBs.
+- Independent and commercial IRBs such as Western IRB, Copernicus, and ADVARRA offer centralized IRBs.

-- National Cancer Institute’s (NCI) Central IRB Initiative as designed to help reduce the administrative burden on local IRBs and enable efficient enrollment of patients into NCI-sponsored clinical trials.
+- National Cancer Institute’s (NCI) Central IRB Initiative was designed to help reduce the administrative burden on local IRBs and enable efficient enrollment of patients into NCI-sponsored clinical trials.

 - Department of Veterans Affairs Central Institutional Review Board reviews selected multisite projects funded by the VA Office of Research and Development.

-- The Network for Excellence in Neuroscience Clinical Trials (NeuroNEXT) has a template for central IRB authorization.
+- The Network for Excellence in Neuroscience Clinical Trials (NeuroNEXT) is designed to efficiently conduct Phase II Clinical Trials.

 - The SMART IRB system was developed to provide a roadmap for institutions to implement to NIH single IRB policy.